-Our results for Pop.~III starburst galaxies could change significantly if assuming a different Pop.~III IMF, or if the thermochemistry was better calibrated for the Pop.~III.2 formation case.
-As Pop.~III.2 stars could be potentially formed from a less top-heavy IMF, a lower mass range would yield fewer black holes and therefore a smaller probability for Pop.~III starbursts.
-While our simulations are able to produce Pop.~III starbursts, we stress that they are extremely rare events (1-3 per simulation) and not representative of the larger population of Pop.~III systems.
+Our results for Pop~III starburst galaxies could change significantly if assuming a different Pop~III IMF, or if the thermochemistry was better calibrated for the Pop~III.2 formation case.
+As Pop~III.2 stars could be potentially formed from a less top-heavy IMF, a lower mass range would yield fewer black holes and therefore a smaller probability for Pop~III starbursts.

+The rapid star formation process could also be halted sooner if Ly$\alpha$ RP was included in our simulations (see the calibration simulations including Ly$\alpha$ RP in \citealt{katz_impact_2024}).
+In metal poor gas, with stars that produce many ionizing photons, Ly$\alpha$ becomes a dominant source of pressure \citep{Nebrin_2025}.
+Such pressure would potentially drive gas out of the collapsing cloud and prevent further star formation, although the detailed structure of the ionized region needs to be resolved to properly quantify this effect.

+While our simulations are able to produce Pop~III starbursts, we stress that they are extremely rare events (1-3 per simulation) and not representative of the larger population of Pop~III systems.
 Nevertheless, they are fundamentally interesting objects as they are the easiest to observe.

-\subsection{The Observability of Pop.~III galaxies}
+\subsection{The Observability of Pop~III galaxies}

-\subsubsection{Spectra of a bright Pop.~III galaxy}
+\subsubsection{Spectra of a bright Pop~III galaxy}

-The spectra of Pop.~III systems in \textsc{megatron} are diverse, with UV slopes in the range $-2<\beta<-1.5$ (redder than those of typical Pop.~II galaxies, see \citealt{Katz2025MegP1,Katz2025MegP2}).
-Equivalent widths of the He \textsc{ii} lines depend strongly on the mass of the Pop.~III stars, and typically range from 10-200~\AA.
+The spectra of Pop~III systems in \textsc{megatron} are diverse, with UV slopes in the range $-2<\beta<-1.5$ (redder than those of typical Pop.~II galaxies, see \citealt{Katz2025MegP1,Katz2025MegP2}).
+Equivalent widths of the He \textsc{ii} lines depend strongly on the mass of the Pop~III stars, and typically range from 10-200~\AA.
 Equivalent widths of the H$\alpha$ line also vary, with values between 3000-5000~\AA.
-The top-heavy nature of our Pop.~III IMF used in the simulations means that these stars have very efficient production of ionizing photons, leading to nebular emission brighter than the stellar spectra itself \citep{Cameron_2024, Katz_2025}.
-Here, we focus on the spectra of the brightest Pop.~III galaxy produced in the \textsc{megatron} simulations, which we show in Figure~\ref{fig:pop3_spectra_jwstfilters} as $m_\mathrm{AB}$ against observed wavelength $\lambda_\mathrm{obs}$.
+The top-heavy nature of our Pop~III IMF used in the simulations means that these stars have very efficient production of ionizing photons, leading to nebular emission brighter than the stellar spectra itself \citep{Cameron_2024, Katz_2025}.
+Here, we focus on the spectra of the brightest Pop~III galaxy produced in the \textsc{megatron} simulations, which we show in Figure~\ref{fig:pop3_spectra_jwstfilters} as $m_\mathrm{AB}$ against observed wavelength $\lambda_\mathrm{obs}$.
 We convolve the spectra with JWST NIRCam and MIRI filters as they represent the deepest existing observations.